Nil Yalter

 Nil Yalter (born 1938) is a Turkish contemporary feminist artist.
-She attended Robert College in Istanbul, Turkey and currently lives and works in Paris.
-Her work, which is included in many collections and museums, includes not only drawings and photographs, but also videos and performance art.
-In fact she is the first Turkish female video artist.
+She attended Robert College in Istanbul, Turkey.
+Her work is included in many collections and museums, which includes drawings, photographs, videos, and performance art.
+She is the first Turkish female video artist.

 Early life

 Nil Yalter was born in 1938 in Cairo, Egypt where she lived until the age of four.
 She is Turkish and later in her life became also a French national.
 She received her education from Robert College in Istanbul, Turkey.
 She started painting at an early age and took dance and ballet classes.
 In 1956, she traveled to India on foot while practicing pantomime.
 She had her first exhibition of paintings inspired by this travel at the French Cultural Institute in Mumbai (Bombay) in 1957.
 Between 1963 and 1964 she worked as stage and costume designer for theatre companies in Istanbul.
 In 1963, she participated at the 3rd Paris Biennale with abstract compositions under the curatorship of Nurullah Berk.
 She moved to Paris in 1965, after she became politically involved with sociological topics, specifically focusing migration and women.
 Her poster exhibition, that has been hung around the world, was subject to criticism.
-The poster writes ″Şu Gurbetlik Zor Zaanat Zor″ in Turkish which has been translated as ″Exile is hard work″, aims to raise awareness of the situation of people in exile.
+The poster writes ″Şu Gurbetlik Zor Zanaat Zor″ in Turkish which has been translated as ″Exile is hard work″, aims to raise awareness of the situation of people in exile.
 However, "gurbetlik" does not mean "exile", but rather someone living in a different country than their own.